PDX FC

 PDX Football Club is an American soccer club from Portland, Oregon, United States.
-The club was established in 2017 and currently plays in USL League Two.
-The club previously played in the National Premier Soccer League's West Region, Northwest Conference.
+The men's club was established in 2017, currently plays in USL League Two, and previously played in the National Premier Soccer League's West Region, Northwest Conference.
+The women's club was established in 2023 and currently plays in USL W League.

 History

 PDX FC was founded by Luke Babson, an assistant coach at Western Oregon University, and Max Babson, a media producer for BeIN Sports and the Pac-12 Network.
 The club was announced as a NPSL expansion team on February 13, 2017, joining the Northwest Conference for the 2017 season.
 During their inaugural season, the club missed a playoff position by only two points, finishing third in the table.